evaporei/nubank-authorizer/README.md

 ## Usage

 To run you just have to pass a file via stdin that contains JSON operations in each line.
 There are some examples on [`input_examples`](https://github.com/otaviopace/nubank-authorizer/tree/master/input_examples) folder.
+If you wish to understand more about what kind of operations are supported, check the [`Operations`](#operations) section.

 ### Docker